stefaniestreger/PersonalStuff/README.md

-# PracticeStuff
-Practice stuff with Python
+# Graded Exercises from Python Course